Homemade Cranberry Sauce (The Best)

 However, I won’t lie to yall, I use to love that canned cranberry sauce as a kid.
-It was so cool how it use to slowly plopped out of the can and was shaped just like the can.
-Although I could never eat very much of it.
+It was so cool how it use to slowly plopped out of the can and still had that canned shape.
+Although I could never eat very much of it, way to sweet.
 I can eat this homemade cranberry sauce by the spoonful!

 This homemade cranberry sauce is super easy, sweet, tangy, and delicious!!
-You just can’t beat that taste of fresh cranberries.
+You just can’t beat the taste of fresh cranberries.
 No siree Bob!
 The pomegranate juice goes so well with it too!
-I’ve convinced that cranberry and pomegranate are the best couple ever!
-They just belong together and compliment each others flavor so well.
+I’ve convinced that cranberry and pomegranate are like the best couple ever!
+They belong together and compliment each others flavor beautifully.

 If you’re not a fan of pomegranate juice then I highly suggest you use cranberry juice as a replacement.
 It taste just as good, but without the pomegranate aftertaste that some folks dislike.
 You can also use water as a last resort.
 And I do mean VERY last result.

 *TIP* Becca on my Facebook fan page said she replaced the pomegranate juice with fresh granny smith apple juice and she was “IN FREAKING HEAVEN” I just had to share to this tip because I LOVE apple with cranberry and will def. try out both on Thanksgiving!!
 Thanks Becca!!

 - 12 oz fresh cranberries